tvcutsem/harmony-reflect/README.md

-This is a shim for the ECMAScript-Harmony [reflection module](http://wiki.ecmascript.org/doku.php?id=harmony:reflect_api).
+This is a shim for the ECMAScript 6 [reflection module](http://wiki.ecmascript.org/doku.php?id=harmony:reflect_api).

 In a browser, after loading

     <script src="reflect.js"></script>

-a global object `Reflect` is defined that contains the functions from the ES-Harmony `reflect` module (see below).
+a global object `Reflect` is defined that contains the functions from the ES6 `reflect` module (see below).

 The `Proxy` object is also updated to follow the latest [direct proxies](http://wiki.ecmascript.org/doku.php?id=harmony:direct_proxies) spec.
 To create such a proxy, call: